MicrosoftDocs/memdocs/memdocs/intune/protect/security-baselines-monitor.md

 Select the *Device assignment status* tile to view this report.
 In this report:

 - Results are a list of devices, similar to the *Device and user check-in status* report.
 - Selecting a device on this page opens that devices Profile Settings view, which is the same view you can see from the main report drill-in you access from the View report button.
-However, devices that have an Assignment status of Pending won't have results to display.
+However, devices that have an Assignment status of Pending don't have results to display.
 - Selecting a setting from this view opens the Setting Details pane, same as via the main report-drill in.

 ### Per setting status report